 Request a shared mailbox

-Configuration can be performed by ISA, alternatively instructions are available below:
+Configuration can be performed by IT Services, alternatively instructions are available below:

 An e-mail ‘alias’ allows a secondary event, function, role or post-specific e-mail address to be attached your University e-mail account.